digitallawyer/openlegaldictionary/_definitions/sworn-brothers.md

 ---
 title: Sworn Brothers
 permalink: "/definitions/sworn-brothers.html"
 body: In old English law.
-Persons who, by mutual oaths, covenant to share ln each, other’s fortunes
+Persons who, by mutual oaths, covenant to share in each, other’s fortunes
 published_at: '2018-07-07'
 layout: post